IT-JONCTION/blackfire-labeler/README.md

 4. **Running Tests Locally:**

    If you want to run the tests locally, make sure you have a Redis instance running.
 You can either install Redis directly on your machine or use Docker.
-For simplicity we have assumed that you have Redis and PHP 8.2 installed.
+For simplicity, we have assumed that you have Redis and PHP 8.2 installed.
 Feel free to create an issue requesting docker, or better still add a PR.

    - **Using Local Redis Installation**:
      1. Start your local Redis server: